 BTW, there were far fewer neon signs than before. *1/1/17

 Dim sum is about breakfast.
 I searched the cart style ones and I visited Lin Heung Kui early in the morning.
 Many locals were eating dim sum while reading the newspaper.
 I shared a table with locals and I chose some dishes from the cart.
 I was happy to eat them.
-Anyway, when I went to eat wonton at Mak Man Kee, I went in a cafe by mistake.
+Anyway, when I went to eat wonton at Mak Man Kee, I first entered a cafe next door by mistake.
 And I ordered a noodle, I was laughed at by the next lady.

 BTW, I enjoyed betting on horseracing. *2/1/17